 Enter your email address to subscribe to my newsletter and receive a free copy of the novella An Unwanted Suiter by Margaret Bennett.

-Margaret Bennett define Clarissa faces losing her home due to her younger brother facing financial ruin because of gambling debts.
-So what better way to help him than to kidnap the Earl and ransom him for her brother’s vowels.
+“How hard can it be to kidnap an Earl?
+Clarissa faces losing her home because of her younger brother’s financial ruin due to gambling debts.
+So what better way to help him than to kidnap the Earl who holds the vowels and force him to hand them over to her.
+Easy, right?”

 The Stowaway Heiress